rjbriody/gremlin-dashboard/README.md

 **Notes:**

 - This is a very basic prototype.
 - There is almost no styling or eye candy yet.
-T
 - The JSON Results are real but the graph is randomly generated.
 - The session is not yet maintained across calls.
 Every execution must declare everything it will use (i.e. create a graph before playing w/ it.)